Ryouh/Feats-Revisited/Feats.md

 ### Bookworm

-You have studied languages and codes, gaining the following
+You have studied languages and codes, gaining the following benefits:
-benefits:

-You learn four languages of your choice.
+* You learn four languages of your choice.
-You learn the comprehend languages spell and can cast it as a ritual.
+* You learn the comprehend languages spell and can cast it as a ritual.
-The time it takes you to learn a new language is halved.
+* The time it takes you to learn a new language is halved.
-You can ably create written ciphers.
-Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score
-+ your proficiency bonus), or they use magic to decipher it.
+* You can ably create written ciphers.
+Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.

 ### Chaotic Surge

 **Prerequisite:** The ability to cast at least one spell.

 Chaotic magic flows through you and twists your astral body, you gain the following benefits:

-You have advantage on Strength, Dexterity and Constitution saving throws against spells and other magical effects
+* You have advantage on Strength, Dexterity and Constitution saving throws against spells and other magical effects.
-Whenever you cast a spell of first level or higher there is a chance, that your chaotic magic twists the spell.
-Roll a percentile die, if the number rolled is equal to or less than the spell slot used to cast the Spell role on the Wild Magic Table in the Players Handbook.
+* Whenever you cast a spell of first level or higher there is a chance, that your chaotic magic twists the spell.
+Roll a percentile die, if the number rolled is equal to or less than the spell slot used to cast the Spell roll on the Wild Magic Table in the Players Handbook.

 ### Charger

 When you use your action to Dash, you can use a bonus action to make one melee weapon attack or to shove a creature.

-If you move at least 10 feet in a straight line immediately before taking this bonus action, you either gain a +5 bonus to the attack’s damage roll (if you chose to make a melee attack and hit) or push the target up to 10 feet away from you (if you chose to shove and you succeed).
+* If you move at least 10 feet in a straight line immediately before taking this bonus action, you either gain a +5 bonus to the attack’s damage roll (if you chose to make a melee attack and hit) or push the target up to 10 feet away from you (if you chose to shove and you succeed).

 ### Death Touched

 **Prerequisite:** You must have died at least once.
-This feat must be taken immediately after beeing resurrected and it replaces one of your feats.
+This feat must be taken immediately after beeing resurrected and it replaces one of your existing feats.

 You have faced death and you won, be it by yourself or with the aid of your comrades.
 But the experience left some mark on your body and soul, you gain the following traits:

-You gain one Indefinite Madness (as described here) or some other trait (as discribed here).
+* You gain one Indefinite Madness (as described [here](https://www.dndbeyond.com/sources/dmg/running-the-game#Madness)) or some other trait (as discribed [here](http://dndspeak.com/2017/12/04/168-resurrection-side-effects/)).
 You gain resistance to necrotic damage.
 Your eye color changes to a more vibrant version of the original color.
 You gain Truesight up to a range of 10ft.

 ```
 ```

 ### Duck

 You have learned to avoid danger from afar.
 You gain the following benefit:

-When a creature you can see attacks you with a ranged attack you can throw yourself to the ground as a reaction, becoming prone and imposing disadvantage on the attack roll.
+* When a creature you can see attacks you with a ranged attack you can throw yourself to the ground as a reaction, becoming prone and imposing disadvantage on the attack roll.

 ### Dungeon Delver